Best Soundbars for Dialogue: Clarity Tested and Reviewed

 Frequently Asked Questions

-Is the Bose TV Speaker worth the premium over the Sony S100F for dialogue specifically?
+Is the Bose TV Speaker significantly better for dialogue than the Sony S100F?

 Where to Buy